Rainzor/GPU-Programming/2-Stream-Compaction/README.md

 The bottom row of the visualization represents the CUDA usage, where green indicates data copying from the host to the device, red represents data copying from the device to the host, and blue represents the time when the kernel is running.
 It is noticeable that the green and red data usage is approximately equal since data needs to be transferred to and from the GPU.

 However, our method takes about double the time in kernels compared to Thrust.
-This is primarily due to the additional time spent on adding `InCR[i]` to each block through global memory, which is the main factor contributing to the increased time cost. :thinking:
+This is primarily due to the additional time spent on adding `INCR[i]` to each block through global memory, which is the main factor contributing to the increased time cost. :thinking:

 ## Reference